Culture of Telangana: Cultural sites

+Salar Jung Museum, Hyderabad, Telangana established in 1951 is the largest collection of antiques of an individual in the world.

 Telangana has many museums which depicts the culture of the erstwhile kingdoms of the state.
 The Salar Jung Museum is an art museum located on the southern bank of the Musi river in the city of Hyderabad, Telangana, India.
 It is one of the three National Museums of India.
 The museum's collection was sourced from the property of the Salar Jung family.
 The Salar Jung Museum is the third largest museum in India housing the biggest one-man collections of antiques in the world.
 It is well known throughout India for its prized collections belonging to different civilizations dating back is very largest collection to the 1st century.

 The Telangana State Archaeology Museum in Hyderabad also houses a collection of rare Indian sculpture, art, artifacts as well as its most prized exhibit, an Egyptian mummy.
 The other prominent Museums are Nizam Museum, Warangal Museum, City Museum, Hyderabad and Birla Science Museum.